cremerlab/density_maintenance/README.md

-# Stringent Control of Cytoplasmic and Membrane Densities Defines Cell Geometry in *Escherichia coli*
+# Coordination Between Cytoplasmic and Envelope Densities Shapes Cellular Geometry in *Escherichia coli*

 [![DOI](https://zenodo.org/badge/438837626.svg)](https://zenodo.org/doi/10.5281/zenodo.10048570)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Welcome to the research repository for our recent preprint "Stringent Control of Cytoplasmic and Membrane Densities Defines Regulation of Cell Geometry in *Escherichia coli*!"
+Welcome to the research repository for our recent preprint "Coordination Between Cytoplasmic and Envelope Densities Shapes Cellular Geometry in *Escherichia coli*!"
 This repo houses all code and (almost) all data used for the findings reported in the work.
-Microscopy images are large (≈ 15GB) and hosted separately on the Stanford Research Data Repository accessible via doi:10.25740/mk520hp6879.
+Microscopy images used in the final analysis are large (≈ 6GB) and hosted separately on the Stanford Research Data Repository accessible via doi: 10.25740/ws785mz0287.
+All experimental data files, including those that were not included in the final analysis, are also hosted on the Stanford Research Data Repository via doi: 10.25740/ty214py1791.

 This repository is still in an active research phase and will be further developed over the course of the review process.
 Below is a brief summary of each